 “Protein denaturation is when a protein unfolds from its original structure,” explained Hardy.
 “When proteins become denatured, their intended functions are lost and their functional properties as food ingredients are altered so it changes what types of products that those proteins are now suitable for.”

 Hardy’s research is critical to whey protein products, which impact everything from cheese to baby formula, and is an essential element of Idaho’s dairy processing industry.
-Denaturation in whey products can affect the protein’s solubility, impart a burnt flavor, and even cause the proteins to clump together.
+Denaturation in whey products can affect the protein’s solubility, impart a burnt flavor and even cause the proteins to clump together.
 This clumping can pose threats to dairy equipment in the form of physical blockages or increased potential for biological contamination.

-Hardy’s interest in this field is shaped in part by a family legacy of working in rural Idaho agriculture.
+Hardy’s interest in this field was shaped in part by a family legacy of working in rural Idaho agriculture.
 Hardy grew up in Kimberly, Idaho, and recalls working at a nearby dairy during his adolescent years, not realizing that one day his education would bring him back to the dairy industry as a skilled researcher.
 He now is a lab services coordinator in the Boise State chemistry department.

 “That’s kind of what appealed to me about Owen’s lab,” said Hardy.
 “I was interested in doing research that could be immediately applicable in local area industry.”